ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Introduction

 IP addresses are personally identifiable information requiring protection, yet common anonymization approaches have fundamental limitations.
 Truncation (zeroing parts of addresses) irreversibly destroys data while providing variable privacy levels; A /24 mask may obscure one user or thousands depending on network allocation.
-Hashing produces non-reversible outputs that are unsuitable for operational tasks such as abuse investigation.
-Ad-hoc encryption schemes often lack rigorous security analysis and have limited interoperability between systems.
+Hashing produces non-reversible outputs unsuitable for operational tasks such as abuse investigation.
+Ad-hoc encryption schemes often lack rigorous security analysis and have limited interoperability.

 This document addresses these deficiencies by specifying secure, efficient, and interoperable methods for IP address encryption and obfuscation.
-The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information through cryptographically sound techniques.

 This specification addresses concerns raised in {{!RFC7624}} regarding confidentiality when sharing data with third parties.
 Unlike existing practices that obscure addresses, these methods provide mathematically provable security properties, which are discussed throughout this document and summarized in {{security-considerations}}.

 ## Use Cases and Motivations

 Organizations handling IP addresses require mechanisms to protect user privacy while maintaining operational capabilities.
-Generic encryption systems present challenges for IP addresses: such systems expand data unpredictably, lack compatibility with network tools, and are not designed for high-volume processing.
-The specialized methods in this specification address these requirements through cryptographic techniques designed for IP addresses:
+Generic encryption systems expand data unpredictably, lack compatibility with network tools, and are not designed for high-volume processing.
+The specialized methods in this specification address these requirements:

 - Efficiency and Compactness: All variants operate on 128 bits, achieving single-block encryption speed required for network-rate processing.
 Non-deterministic variants add only 8-16 bytes of tweak overhead.
-This characteristic enables processing addresses in real-time rather than requiring batch operations.

 - High Usage Limits: Non-deterministic variants safely handle massive volumes: approximately 4 billion operations for `ipcrypt-nd` and 18 quintillion for `ipcrypt-ndx` per key, without degrading security.
 Generic encryption often requires complex key rotation schemes at lower thresholds.

 - Format Preservation: The `ipcrypt-deterministic` and `ipcrypt-pfx` variants produce valid IP addresses rather than arbitrary ciphertext, enabling encrypted addresses to pass through existing network infrastructure, monitoring tools, and databases without modification.
 The `ipcrypt-pfx` variant uniquely preserves network prefix relationships while maintaining the original address type and size, enabling network-level analytics while protecting individual address identity (see {{format-preservation-and-limitations}}).

-- Interoperability: This specification ensures that encrypted IP addresses can be exchanged between different systems, vendors, and programming languages.
-All conforming implementations produce identical results, enabling data exchange between systems and avoiding vendor lock-in.
+- Interoperability: All conforming implementations produce identical results, enabling data exchange between different systems, vendors, and programming languages.

 These specialized encryption methods enable several use cases:

-- Privacy Protection: They prevent the exposure of sensitive user information to third parties in logs, analytics data, and network measurements ({{!RFC6973}}).
-Protection is specifically against parties without key access; the key holder retains decryption capability.
+- Privacy Protection: Prevents exposure of sensitive user information to third parties in logs, analytics data, and network measurements ({{!RFC6973}}).
+The key holder retains decryption capability.

-- Correlation Attack Resistance: While deterministic encryption can reveal repeated inputs, the non-deterministic variants leverage random tweaks to hide patterns and enhance confidentiality (see {{non-deterministic-encryption}}).
+- Correlation Attack Resistance: Non-deterministic variants leverage random tweaks to hide patterns and enhance confidentiality (see {{non-deterministic-encryption}}).

-- Privacy-Preserving Analytics: Encrypted IP addresses can be used directly for operations such as counting unique clients, rate limiting, or deduplication—without revealing the original values to third-party processors.
-This approach addresses the anonymization requirements for DNS query data sharing outlined in {{RSSAC040}}, enabling research while protecting source IP privacy.
-The `ipcrypt-pfx` variant specifically preserves network prefixes for network-level analytics, while other methods completely scramble network hierarchy.
+- Privacy-Preserving Analytics: Encrypted IP addresses can be used directly for counting unique clients, rate limiting, or deduplication without revealing original values.
+This addresses the anonymization requirements for DNS query data sharing outlined in {{RSSAC040}}.
+The `ipcrypt-pfx` variant preserves network prefixes for network-level analytics, while other methods scramble network hierarchy.

 - Third-Party Integration: Encrypted IP addresses can serve as privacy-preserving identifiers when interacting with untrusted services, cloud providers, or external platforms.

-Each mode offers different privacy and operational characteristics.
 The following examples demonstrate how the same IP addresses transform under each method:

 - Format-preserving: Valid IP addresses, same input always produces same output: